GC-public-learning/formation_laravel_5.8/13_controller_RESTful_part1.md

 # Controller RESTful part 1

-### the goal : make the "create/" route for customers, modify the name of the CustomerController methods with conventional ways, define a personalized accessor for the status of customers
+### the goal : make the "create/" route for customers, modify the names of the CustomerController methods with conventional ways, define a personalized accessor for the status of customers

 1) go to the controller documentation page from the Laravel site and take a look on the array with the differents actions available by the controller in order to modify our controller with more conventional ways